Image: Copyright free from pixabay. No association with the author of this website.

 He buried her in the morning.
 Ben stood at her grave, staring into the woods, leaning on his shovel.
 It was a bright warm day, the sun beating on his back.
 WindDancer would have loved it.
 He didn’t know how long he stood there, just gazing into nothing, but darkness had fallen by the time he went back inside.

 The next day, he returned his trophies to their rightful places and went on the hunt as though nothing had happened.
-But something had happened, and he couldn’t deny it.
+But something had happened.
 Rabbits, deer, ducks, even a dim-witted moose—every shot he took he missed, and he never missed.